Konzie68/Lab-GCC/index.md

   flip=true
   style="bare"
 %}

-{% endcapture %}

 {%
+  endcapture
+%}

+{%
   include feature.html
-  image="images/photo.jpg"
+  image="images/research.jpg"
   link="research"
   title="Our Research"
   text=text
 %}

-{%  Our lab is exploring the use of cloud computing in genomic data science.
-We use open source data to make new discoveries in gene expression across across diverse organisms. %}
+{%
+  capture text
+%}
+Currently, our lab is working on two projects.
+In collaboration with Dr. Deidre Anglin (CCNY), we are exploring gene expression signatures as a marker for social determinants of health.
+Our second project focuses on gene discovery in urban soil samples.

 {%
   include button.html